Product Index

 Bait stations should be appropriate to the prevailing circumstances.
 They should provide access to the bait by rodents, while reducing the risks of non-target access and interference by unauthorised persons.
 They should protect the bait from contamination by dust or rain.
 Their design, construction and placement should be such that interference is minimised.

-In some cases burrow baiting may be possible but only where access by non-target animals is assured and, when using brodifacoum or Flocoumafen baits, it is obvious that any burrows do not extend beyond the enclosed structure.
+In some cases burrow baiting may be possible but only where access by non-target animals is assured and, it is obvious that any burrows do not extend beyond the enclosed structure.

 At each visit, baits should be replenished according to the product label and a thorough search made to ensure that bodies and any spilled bait are removed and disposed of safely.
 Records or such visits should be maintained.